camilotp/agrobrazon/README.md

 --------------------------

-#AGROBRAZON
+#AGROBRAZON - Ph.D.
+Thesis Independent Project

 'Secondary Vegetation Dynamics and Agroecological Forest Restoration in Pará, Brazilian Amazon'

-Ph.D.
-Thesis

 University of Copenhagen, Denmark | Faculty of Science | Department of Geosciences and Natural Resource Management - IGN

+Keywords: Environmental Management, Forest Transition Theory, Land Use Change Modelling, Stakeholders Survey, Theory of Change, Structured Decision Making, Landscape Planning

 Contact: camilotp@gmail.com

 x-x-x-x-x-x
 ---

-Keywords: Environmental Management, Forest Transition Theory, Land Use Change Modelling, Stakeholders Survey, Theory of Change, Structured Decision Making, Landscape Planning

 1. What does the project do?

 This PhD thesis sheds light on the intersection between secondary vegetation dynamics and the strategies for promoting long-lasting forest restoration with socioeconomic outcomes derived from innovative agroecological food production systems in the landscape level.